 This can be accomplished in a variety of ways.
-The most common is to float (suspend on acoustical clips or resilient channels) the ceiling using either resilient isolation clips and furring channels (hat channel) or the most common method of floating, RC-1 (resilient channel).
+It would be easy for you to have your neighbor put in a soundproof underlayment below their floor, but that is often not an option.
+The most common way to soundproof a ceiling is to float (suspend on acoustical clips or resilient channels) the ceiling using either resilient sound isolation clips and furring channels (hat channel) or the most common method of floating, RC-1 (resilient channel).
 The good, the bad, and the ugly of both these methods will be discussed in depth.

 First we have the industry standard, which is RC-1 or resilient channel.
 This is a flanged material (generally with only one attaching smaller flange for the joists) and a larger flange to support the new floated drywall ceiling.
 RC-1 can be purchased from a drywall supply company, or a contractors supply house.
 The resilient channels are usually attached perpendicular to the joists and the rows are evenly spaced approximately 2′ to 2 ½’ apart.
 The longer flange (of resilient channels) in a ceiling application will all face the same direction to obtain maximum resilience in the new ceiling assembly.
 Remember, that the longer flange is the one the drywall screws into.
 Always use screws when you drywall, never use nails.
 Once the RC-1 is properly installed across the entire ceiling, you are ready to drywall.
 The new drywall will be screwed directly through the drywall and into the resilient channel’s (longer) 1″ flange.
 You will use 1 to 1 ½” self-tapping drywall screws or in rare cases, sheet metal screws.